daac-tools/rucrf/README.md

 # rucrf: Conditional Random Fields implemented in pure Rust

 *rucrf* contains a trainer and an estimator for Conditional Random Fields (CRFs).
+This library supports:
+- [x] lattices with variable length edges,
+- [x] L1 and L2 regularization, and
+- [x] multi-threading during training.

 ## Examples